squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ## Steps

+Now that the overall process is outlined, here are specific instructions to follow for the necessary steps and additional activities.

 ### Cloning the repository

 To make changes to Material for MkDocs, you would first fork one of its